revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 ---

-11. Which command adds a change from the working directory to the staging area.
+11.Which command adds a change from the working directory to the staging area.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)